 News: Beth’s upcoming and recent events:

-Midlife Solo: Writing my way through chaos to find my place in the world
+Midlife Solo: Writing through chaos to find my place in the world

 A single mother starting afresh in her forties struggles to come to terms with the messy complications of middle age.